badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

 - Visualization method

 ### Q3- How to deal with missing values ?
 Handling missing values is a crucial step in data cleaning to ensure accurate and unbiased analysis.
-Here are four main methods to deal with missing values:
+Here are three main methods to deal with missing values:
 - Remove Missing Data:
     - Row Removal: delete rows with missing values.
     - Column Removal: delete columns with a high percentage of missing values.
 - Impute Missing Data:
     - Mean/Median/Mode Imputation: replace missing values with the mean, median, or mode of the column.
     - Forward/Backward Fill: use previous or next values to fill missing data in time series.
-- Predict Missing Data:
     - Regression/Classification Models: use machine learning models to predict and fill missing values based on other available data.
 - Domain-Specific Methods:
     - Custom Imputation: use domain knowledge to fill in missing data appropriately.

 **Note:** to improve predictions, we can extend imputation by adding an extra column that indicates whether the value is a raw value or an imputed value.
-This helps the model differentiate between original and imputed data, potentially enhancing its predictive performance.
+Model would make better prediction by considering which values were originally missing.

 ### Q4- How to choose the right method to deal with missing values
 - No single method is suitable for all situations, so it's essential to understand the context and implications of each approach.
-- Choosing the right method is based on:
+- Deleting missing values from our data or keep them depends on some factors and the specific situations such as the nature of the missing data, its impact on the model, the data size, percentage of missing values and finally data integrity.
+- Here are more details:
-  - The characteristics and nature of the data
+  - Nature of Missing Data: are they random ?, or related to certain characteristics of the data ? or are related to the target variable.
+  - Impact on Model: missing values in :
+      - **Training data**: may impact the training process and the quality of the resulting models.
+      - **Testing data**: might affect the evaluation of the model's performance.
+  - Choosing the appropriate strategy:
+  - Removing missing values : deleting or removing missing values is not always adequate, as it can result in the loss of important or insightful information
-  - The percentage of missing values: there is a high percentage of missing values, it is generally better to remove the entire row or column.
-Otherwise, imputation is the best choice.
+  - If the percentage of missing values is very high so it is better to remove the entire row or column.
-  - The goals of the performed analysis.
+  - Imputate them with the adequate value: mean, median Forward Fill/Backward Fill or predictive imputation.
+  - Maintaining data integrity: is deleting missing values would significantly reduce the dataset size so it is better to use an imputation strategy.

-### Q4- How to remove missing values?
+### Q5- How to remove missing values?
 Here is how to remove missing values :
-- Remove Rows with nan/null values using `df = df.dropna()`
+- Remove Rows: with nan/null values using `df = df.dropna()`
-- Remove Columns with nan/null values using `df = df.dropna(axis=1)`
+- Remove Columns: with nan/null values using `df = df.dropna(axis=1)`

 Dropping rows or columns is not too advantageous because most values are going to be lost and they contain important information

-### Q5- How to impute missing values?
+### Q6- How to impute missing values?

-We have four main methods:
+- We have four main methods:

-  - Impute with statistical measures
+   - Impute with statistical measures: mean, median or mode
    - Impute with a Placeholder
    - Impute with Machine Learning Algorithms
    - Impute using Interpolation
    - Multiple Imputation

-Imputed value won't be exactly right in most cases but it usually leads to more accurate models than you would get from dropping the column entirely
+**Note:** Imputed value won't be exactly right in most cases but it usually leads to more accurate models than you would get from dropping the column entirely

-#### 5. 1- What does impute with a statistical measures mean ?
+#### 6. 1- What does impute with a statistical measures mean ?
 - Fill missing values with statistical measures (mean, median, mode) or using more advanced imputation methods.
+- Code:
-- Example: `df['column'] = df['column'].fillna(df['column'].mean())`
+     - `df['column'] = df['column'].fillna(df['column'].mean())`
+     - `df['column'] = df['column'].fillna(df['column'].median())`
+     - `df['column'] = df['column'].fillna(df['column'].mode())`

-#### 5. 2- What does impute with a Placeholder mean ?
+#### 6. 2- What does impute with a Placeholder mean ?
 - Replace with a specific value that does not occur naturally in the dataset.
 - Example: `df = df.fillna(-1)`

-#### 5. 3- What does impute with a Machine Learning Algorithm mean ?
+#### 6. 3- What does impute with a Machine Learning Algorithm mean ?
 - **Solution 1:**  use `KNNImputer()` class from the scikit-learn Python library.
 - **Solution 2:**
     - Train a machine learning model to predict missing values based on other features in the dataset.
     - Example : Random Forest

-#### 5. 4- What does Impute using Interpolation mean ?
+#### 6. 4- What does Impute using Interpolation mean ?
 - Interpolation is a technique used to estimate missing values based on the observed values in a dataset.
 - It works by filling in the gaps between known data points, assuming some underlying pattern or relationship.
 - Here are some interpolation techniques: